 TIP #1: Improve your digital footprint

-To gather the information needed to interact with your customers and earn revenue, you’ll need an integrated marketing approach across all of your digital touchpoints – that’s why you being on the internet isn’t enough.
+You need to gather the information needed to interact with your customers and earn revenue.
+Therefore, you’ll need an integrated marketing approach across all of your digital touchpoints.
+In other words, you being on the internet isn’t enough.

 TIP #2: Study your target market

 Because DTC is an intimate model, store owners are more likely to have the opportunity to understand their consumers on a personal level.
-This allows you to improve your customer’s experience significantly as compared to other e-commerce frameworks.
+This allows you to improve your customers’ experience significantly as compared to other e-commerce business models.

 TIP #3: Pay close attention to demands

-Use every information gathered to your advantage.
+Use all information gathered to your advantage.
 If you end up producing or delivering products and services that aren’t really inclined with what your customers would like, you’ll end up hitting the wall.

-Makers is the perfect game-plan for DIY-lovers and hobbyists.
-This business model provides handy and crafty individuals with a gateway to create products and sell them online.
+Of all the e-commerce business models on this list, Makers is the perfect game plan for DIY lovers and hobbyists.
+This framework provides handy and crafty individuals with a gateway to create products and sell them online.

 An advantage of this business is you’re likely to stand out more in the market since you have a first-hand touch with the products and precise control over their quality.
 This way, you can introduce a completely unique spin-off.

-Products under Makers usually take up a chunk of your time & energy to pull off.
-On top of that, these products typically demand a decent workspace and storage to maintain the quality – which may not be ideal for starting owners.
+Creating your own products usually takes up a chunk of your time and energy.
+On top of that, for these products to be high in quality, you’ll need a decent workspace and storage.
+As you can imagine, this may not be ideal for starting owners.

-Subscription is an e-commerce business model we pretty much all have been consumers of.
+When it comes to e-commerce business models, Subscription is the one most of us have been consumers of.
 Are you a Netflix or Spotify subscriber?
 There it is!

 Customers pay a cost to access a product or service at regular intervals, commonly monthly or yearly, under a subscription business model.
 Today, recurring revenue models increasingly grow in popularity because it leads to higher revenues and stronger customer relationships.

-If you’re looking for a way to get started with this kind of model, we highly recommend checking out WooCommerce Subscriptions.
+Are you looking for a way to get started with this kind of model?
+Then we highly recommend checking out WooCommerce Subscriptions.

-WooCommerce‘s Subscription plugin is convenient for beginners and advanced WordPress store owners alike as it provides you with an easy-to-use and frictionless system of offering subscriptions to your consumers.
-Plus, it also allows you to extend discounts as an additional incentive for subscribing!
+WooCommerce‘s Subscription plugin is convenient for beginners and advanced WordPress store owners alike.
+Basically, it provides you with an easy-to-use and frictionless system of offering subscriptions to your consumers.
+Furthermore, it allows you to extend discounts as an additional incentive for subscribing!

 Manufacturing is a viable option if you have unique ideas, resources, and financial capabilities upfront.
-Many e-commerce business owners choose to run trials first before entering the manufacturing field for one reason: you have to set great store with your products because it involves high investment costs.
+Many e-commerce business owners choose to run trials first before entering the manufacturing field for one reason: you have to establish a great store with your products because it involves high investment costs.

-Today, two forms of manufacturing star the scene: private and white labels.
+Today, two forms of manufacturing are most prominent: private and white labels.